apache/incubator-graphar/docs/libraries/java/java.md

    GraphAr.

--  **Writers**: The GraphAr Java writer provides a set of interfaces that can be used to write Apache Arrow VectorSchemaRoot into GAR files.
-Every time it takes a VectorSchemaRoot as the logical table for a type of vertices or edges, then convert it to ArrowTable, and then dumps it to standard GAR files (CSV, ORC or Parquet files) under the specific directory path.
+-  **Writers**: The GraphAr Java writer provides a set of interfaces that can be used to write Apache Arrow VectorSchemaRoot into GraphAr format files.
+Every time it takes a VectorSchemaRoot as the logical table for a type of vertices or edges, then convert it to ArrowTable, and then dumps it to standard GraphAr format files (CSV, ORC or Parquet files) under the specific directory path.

--  **Readers**: The GraphAr Java reader provides a set of interfaces that can be used to read GAR files.
+-  **Readers**: The GraphAr Java reader provides a set of interfaces that can be used to read GraphAr format files.
 It reads a collection of vertices or edges at a time and assembles the result into the ArrowTable.
    Similar with the reader in the C++ library, it supports the users to specify the data they need, e.g., reading a single property group